Albite: Properties

 Albite crystallizes with triclinic pinacoidal forms.
-Its specific gravity is about 2.62 and it has a Mohs hardness of 6–6.5.
+Its specific gravity is about 2.62 and it has a Mohs hardness of 6 to 6.5.
 Albite almost always exhibits crystal twinning often as minute parallel striations on the crystal face.
 Albite often occurs as fine parallel segregations alternating with pink microcline in perthite as a result of exolution on cooling.

 There are two variants of albite, which are referred to as 'low albite' and 'high albite'; the latter is also known as 'analbite'.
 Although both variants are triclinic, they differ in the volume of their unit cell, which is slightly larger for the 'high' form.
-The 'high' form can be produced from the 'low' form by heating above 750 °C High albite can be found in meteor impact craters such as in Winslow, Coconino Co., Arizona, United States.
+The 'high' form can be produced from the 'low' form by heating above 750 °C High albite can be found in meteor impact craters such as in Winslow, Arizona.
 Upon further heating to more than 1050 °C the crystal symmetry changes from triclinic to monoclinic; this variant is also known as 'monalbite'.
 Albite melts at 1100–1120 °C.

 Oftentimes, potassium can replace the sodium characteristic in albite at amounts of up to 10%.
 When this is exceeded the mineral is then considered to be anorthoclase.